How to appeal against a decision about your expenses claim if you're a member of parliament or former MP.

 You must first ask for permission to appeal within 56 days of the date of the decision.

-To do this, fill in the application for permission to appeal form, and send it to the First-tier Tribunal (Tax).
+To apply for permission to appeal, fill in form FTC1 and send it to the First-tier Tribunal (Tax).

 Legislation and rules